Lutefd/Lutefd/README.md

 - Creating applications that make life a bit easier (or at least more interesting)
 - Exploring the capabilities of different programming languages and frameworks
 - Diving into algorithmic challenges and machine learning projects

-## 🌱 Learning Goals

-- Deepening my expertise in Go and exploring its ecosystem further
-- Advancing my skills in Spring Boot, FastAPI, and Django
-- Keeping up with the evolving Node.js and Deno ecosystems
-- Exploring advanced patterns in CLI design
-- Diving into microservices architecture and orchestration
-- Strengthening my foundation in Data Structures and Algorithms
-- Expanding my knowledge and practical skills in Machine Learning

-## 🤝 Let's Connect!

 I'm always open to discussing technology, sharing ideas, or collaborating on interesting projects across various programming languages and domains.
 Whether it's backend, frontend, or data science, I'm eager to learn and contribute.
 Feel free to reach out: